Join our mailing list to get regular email updates and info on what we're up to!

 How and where an abortion takes place will depend on the type of abortion and how many weeks pregnant you are.

 An early medical abortion will take place at home or at another place you feel comfortable.
 After taking the first part of the medication mifepristone, you can carry on as normal going to school or work.
 When you take the second part of the medication, misoprostol, 24-48 hours later, the abortion will begin to take place.
-Read this guide from the British Pregnancy Advisory Service (BPAS) for more information on medical abortion.
+Read this guide from the British Pregnancy Advisory Service (BPAS) for more information on the abortion pill.

 You can take one person along for support, who can sit with you in the waiting room, and meet you afterwards.
 This can be anyone you like – a parent, relative or friend.
 If you are having a general anaesthetic you will be asked to bring an adult to go home with to ensure you are looked after.